Köhler illumination: Optical principles

 These components lie in this order between the light source and the specimen and control the illumination of the specimen.
 The collector/field lenses act to collect light from the light source and focus it at the plane of the condenser diaphragm.
 The condenser lens acts to project this light, without focusing it, through the sample.
-This illumination scheme creates two sets of conjugate image planes, one with the light source image and one with the specimen.
+This illumination scheme creates two sets of conjugate image planes, one with the light source and its images and one with the specimen and its images.
 These two sets of image planes are found at the following points (see image for numbers and letters):